Report an Environmental Violation, General Information

 The following brochures briefly describe what we do, how you can help, and signs of potential environmental law violations.

-Please note - the appropriate EPA personnel will receive your complaint much faster if you use the Report an Environmental Violation web form.
+Please note - the appropriate EPA personnel will receive your complaint much faster if you use the online violation reporting form.

 To submit a tip by phone, please contact the EPA regional office for your state.